KygoSkyrus/mern/server/Notes.md

 -- check each and every categoryes..for example playstation is not showing up -- try creating utility function,, for like toast,,,instead of writing those 3 lines everywhere//settoaststatus,content and visibility are three action that wil be dispatched from multiple componnets ,,instead create a common function and call it

+//have to find a way to update the cart number at navabr whenevrr item added or incremented

+-- make the images for product  go slide in slide no just disapper and display

 -- cureently the categoyr page is breaking the Link chaain an dreloading the appp

 done--